 Funeral insurance is a type of whole life coverage in the state of Texas.
 This plan is intended to cover funeral expenses and is also known as burial insurance and final expense life insurance.
 You will hear these three names used to market the product, but there is no difference between them.

 Since this coverage is a type of whole life insurance, it comes with three permanent benefits.

 Price Lock: The monthly price is guaranteed to remain the same.
-Other products on the market like AARP burial term insurance will actually increase in price the older you get.
-For seniors on a fixed income, a price lock feature is of high importance.
+Other products on the market, like AARP final expense insurance, will actually increase in price the older you get.
+For seniors on a fixed income, the price lock feature is of high importance.